-These Balsamic Dipping Tomatoes I admit is my favorite thing to make.
+This balsamic bruschetta I admit is my favorite thing to make.
 I love the combo of balsamic with the tomatoes and shallots.
-I can literally eat an entire bowl of this.
-That is how much I love these tomatoes.
+I can literally eat an entire bowl of this tomato salsa.
+That is how much I love these balsamic tomatoes.

-Plus, I am a huge balsamic fan too.
-I am actually drooling as I write this post.
+I am actually drooling as I write this tomato salsa.
+Is this a tomato salsa or an Italian bruschetta recipe?
+It is actually both!
 I want some of it now.
-Balsamic Dipping Tomatoes are that addicting.
-It is an Italian salsa is the best way I can think to describe this simple recipe.
+Balsamic Dipping Tomatoes is a combination of balsamic bruschetta and Italian tomato salsa is the best way I can think to describe this simple tomato appetizer recipe.

 - 4 roma tomatoes, sliced thin and chopped